Likelihood-free inference with emulator networks

-As an example of a scientific application, we use the Hodgkin-Huxley model \cite{Pospischil_2008, HodgkinHuxley1952} which describes the evolution of membrane potential in neurons (\myfig{hh}a).
-Fitting single- and multi-compartment Hodgkin-Huxley models to neurophysiological data is a central problem in neuroscience, and typically addressed using non-Bayesian approaches based on evolutionary optimization \cite{Druckmann2007, VanGeit2016}.
+As an example of a scientific application, we use the Hodgkin-Huxley model \cite[]{HodgkinHuxley1952} which describes the evolution of membrane potential in neurons (\myfig{hh}{a}).
+Fitting single- and multi-compartment Hodgkin-Huxley models to neurophysiological data is a central problem in neuroscience, and typically addressed using non-Bayesian approaches based on evolutionary optimization \cite[]{Druckmann2007, VanGeit2016}.
 In contrast to the previous examples, we do not model the raw data $\data$, but summary features derived from them.
-While this is often done out of necessity, calculating the posterior relative to summary statistics can often be of scientific interest \cite{Andrieu2012}.
-This is indeed the case when fitting parameters of biophysical models in neuroscience, which is typically performed carefully chosen summary statistics which represent data-properties of particular interest \cite{Druckmann2007, VanGeit2016}.
+While this is often done out of necessity, calculating the posterior relative to summary statistics can be of scientific interest \cite[]{Cornebise2012}.
+This is indeed the case when fitting biophysical models in neuroscience, which is typically performed with carefully chosen summary statistics representing properties of interest.

 Here, we chose to model the number of action potentials (or spikes) in response to a step-current input, and we are interested in the set of parameters that are consistent with the observed number of action potentials.
 The conditional density of the emulator networks becomes a categorical distribution with 6 classes, modelling the probabilities of exactly 0, 1, \dots 4 spikes, and 5 or more spikes (which never occurred under the parameter ranges we explored).
 Model parameters $\param$ are the ion-channel conductances $\bar{g}_{\mathrm{Na}}$ and $\bar{g}_{\mathrm{K}}$, controlling the shape and frequency of the spikes (further details in \myappendix{hh}).